 Bradley Manning: imprisoned, tortured.
 Marsha Coleman-Adebayo: lost her career at the Environmental Protection Agency.
 Karen Silkwood: died in a suspicious car accident.
-Gary Webb and Deborah Jeane Palfrey: committed suicide, the former having lost his career, the latter under threat of a 55-year prison sentence.
+Gary Webb and Deborah Jeane Palfrey: committed suicide, the former having lost his career, the latter under threat of a fifty-five-year prison sentence.
 Adrian Schoolcraft: involuntarily admitted to a psychiatric ward.

 This isn’t a country that necessarily holds whistleblowers in the highest regard.